FridayCandour/FridayCandour/README.md

 - **[Exabase DBMS](https://github.com/Codedynasty-dev/Exabase)**
   _Enabling seamless scaling and data consistency in a distributed world._
-  Think of Exabase as a symphony of nodes, each forming a part of a bottomless database.
-This NoSQL database delivers performance and reliability, ready to power the data-driven future. thats said, it's still in active development.
+  Think of Exabase as an infinite scale database that fit's into a tiny and scale with your application, NoSQL by nature and delivers performance and reliability, ready to power the data-driven future. thats said, it's still in active development.

 <br>
 <br>